Markutr/MasterThesis/README.md

 ## Getting Started

 1. Clone this repository: `git clone https://github.com/Markutr/MasterThesis.git`
-2. Install the required R packages (check the imported packages in the provided guide "guide.qmd"): `install.packages(c("makemymrior", ...))`
+2. Install the required R packages (check the imported packages in the provided guide "guide.qmd"): `install.packages(c("makemyprior", ...))`

 For a guide on how to use the code to specify age-period-cohort models using a user specified combination of shared and education-specific effects, see "guide.qmd".